CrazyDubya/4o/faux_browser/README.md

 If a requested file cannot be found, the server now returns a simple HTML placeholder instead of an error.
 This keeps navigation smooth and will later allow AI helpers to fill in missing content.
+All requests are logged to `repository/metadata/server_access.log` for auditing.
 ## Screenshot Fetcher

 The optional `screenshot_fetcher.py` script uses `pyppeteer` to capture images of the sample domains.